top of page

 What Happens if You Ignore the Legal Side?

 Moreover, a lack of a clear agreement can lead to conflicts.
 What if there are disagreements over medical decisions during pregnancy?
 Or if there’s a misunderstanding about expenses?
-These issues could potentially undermine what should be a joyous occasion.
-This is why you should have a good understanding of all the legal aspects of the process.

 Pros and Cons of Surrogacy in the UK